dlvdls18/DTest/README.md

     - Customized object size (required)
     - Keys can be String or Number
 - Add predicted value
-  - Set the argument value to given pred
+  - Set the argument value to given predicted value instead of randomized value

 More features coming soon!